Rover656/FNNLib/Documentation/manual/scene-management.md

 ## Active scenes

 You can mark a scene as active too!
-Doing this means that any new clients will move to this scene and using Object.Instantiate would create objects in that scene.
-However, more on Object.Instantiate in the next section.
-The active scene can be queried and set with:
+Doing this means that any new clients will start in this scene and using Object.Instantiate would create objects in that scene.
+However, use of this is discussed in the next section.

 ```c#
 // Get